 In New Jersey, an HOA has the power to:

-- Collect assessments for common expenses;
+• Collect assessments for common expenses

-- Regulate common areas;
+• Regulate common areas

-- Collect charges for late payments of assessments;
+• Collect charges for late payments of assessments

-- Foreclose on your house for unpaid liens.
+• Foreclose on a house for unpaid liens

-Additionally, HOA governing documents can grant further powers such as restrictions on home ownership, exterior paint colors, fencing and parking requirements.
+Additionally, HOA governing documents can grant further powers such as restrictions on home ownership, exterior paint colors, fencing, and parking requirements.

-In New Jersey, an HOA may impose fines on a homeowner for violating its rules.
+In New Jersey, an HOA can impose fines on a homeowner for violating its rules.
 Although there are no laws regulating these fees, generally fees can range from as little as $20 to over $500 depending on the severity and length of the violation.

 An HOA cannot fine a homeowner for (or generally prohibit):

-- Displaying the American Flag so long as the flag is displayed in a manner consistent with federal flag display law;
+• Displaying the American flag so long as the flag is displayed in a manner consistent with federal flag display law

-An HOA’s governing documents may include reasonable rules and regulations regarding the placement and manner of display of the American Flag and solar panels.
+An HOA’s governing documents may include reasonable rules and regulations regarding the placement and manner of display of the American flag and solar panels.

 However, an HOA cannot foreclose without first mailing a notice of intention to foreclose to the homeowner and giving the homeowner at least 30 days to pay the outstanding debts.